semgrep/semgrep-docs/docs/kb/semgrep-ci/git-command-errors.md

 * You have manually set `--baseline-commit` or `SEMGREP_BASELINE_REF` to a commit hash or branch name.

 To resolve this issue, ensure that you have set the baseline ref to a valid ref, and that the ref to scan is checked out in the CI environment.

+## Unable to use `--merge-base` option to `git diff` in git versions before 2.30

+When running diff scans against a baseline, Semgrep executes the `git diff` command with a `--merge-base` option to correctly calculate the desired diff based on where the current tree branched from the baseline.
+This option was added to the `git diff` command in git 2.30.
+If you are running an earlier version of `git`, this command may fail.

+To run the scan successfully:

+* If possible, update your git version.
+* If that's not possible, consider executing the scan using the Semgrep Docker container, which includes a recent version of git.

 <MoreHelp />